talkiq/gcloud-aio/pubsub/README.rst

 Configuration
 ^^^^^^^^^^^^^

-Our create_subscription method is a thing wrapper and thus supports all keyword configuration arguments from the official pubsub client which you can find in the `official Google documentation`_.
+Our create_subscription method is a thin wrapper and thus supports almost all keyword configuration arguments from the official pubsub client which you can find in the `official Google documentation`_.

+Since the underlying Google implementation of ``Scheduler`` only allows for the concrete ``ThreadScheduler`` which is also the default, we have opted not to expose this configuration option.
+Additionally, we would like to fully deprecate said Google implementation in favour of a fully `asyncio` implementation which uses the event loop as the scheduler.

-When subscribing to a subscription you can optionally pass in a ``FlowControl`` and/or ``Scheduler`` instance.
+When subscribing to a subscription you can optionally pass in a ``FlowControl`` instance.

 .. code-block:: python

     example_flow_control = FlowControl(
+        max_bytes=100*1024*1024,
         max_messages=1,
-        resume_threshold=0.8,
-        max_request_batch_size=1,
-        max_request_batch_latency=0.1,
         max_lease_duration=10,
+        max_duration_per_lease_extension=0,
     )

     keep_alive = client.subscribe(
-        'subscription_name',
+        'projects/<project_name>/subscriptions/<subscription_name>',
         message_callback,
         flow_control=example_flow_control
     )